 By giving all the information, a product can help to raise people’s awareness, strengthening their bodies and energy fields.

-The term “holistic approach” thus regains its original importance.
+The term “holistic approach to business” thus regains its original importance.